 The Alaska Energy Distribution System can provide relative access to Alaska’s energy resource to all regions within the state.
 The future of Alaska and Alaskans depends on our ability to diversify and sustain our economy.
 By making available lower cost energy we will promote the development of industries and jobs in rural and urban Alaska.

 Will it change Alaska’s economic future?

-We believe, Yes, lower costs of energy we will attract value added industries and diversify the economy.
+We believe, yes, lower costs of energy will attract value-added industries and diversify the economy.
 This diversification will eliminate our dependency federal spending and the petroleum industry which provides the majority of the states funding and a significant amount of jobs in a wide range of industries.